Online graduate programs & master's in special education at KU

 “It’s hard not to talk about how distinguished the program is, and that isn’t just an empty statement.
 You read it in the syllabus, you experience how strong the coursework is, and it’s very rewarding.
 No regrets at all!”

 Kevin is a married father of four children, one of whom has ASD.
-In addition to working full time for Kansas Army National Guard, Kevin completed his Autism Certificate in 2022 and is currently working on the Autism MSE/Transition track.
+In addition to working full-time for the Kansas Army National Guard, Kevin completed his Autism Certificate in 2022 and is currently working toward an Autism MSE.

 What to expect from an online master’s in special education program